marvielb/laravel_marines/README.md

 ```

 After that, head over to the code generator to generate a exam code.
 Just input `123` to the Marines Exam Code for the sample data.
 Then head over to Exam Sheet to Take an Exam and paste the generated exam code.

+## Deployment

+-   Set `aws.box` host in the `/etc/hosts` file
+-   Run `nix develop` to open the nix shell used for development
+-   Run `./vendor/bin/dep deploy` to deploy the project
+-   (Optional) For seeding, connect to the host, then run `composer install` then `php artisan migrates:fresh --seed`.